ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

   * `int`: each tc1 model is initialized with an int randomly drawn from the range defined by `lower` and `upper` bounds
   * `float`: each tc1 model is initialized with a float randomly drawn from the range defined by `lower` and `upper` bounds
   * `logical`: each tc1 model is initialized with a random boolean.
-  * `categorical`: each tc1 model is initialized with an element chosen at random from the list of values in `values`.
+  * `categorical`: each tc1 model is initialized with an element chosen at random from the list of elements in `values`.

 The following keys are required depending on value of the `type` key.